eacabbi/eacabbi.github.io/index.md

 <details>
 <summary><b> Abstract. </b></summary>

 We study how labor rigidities affect firms' responses to credit shocks.
-Using novel data on the universe of workers, firms, banks and credit in Portugal, we establish three main facts.
-First, a short-term credit supply shock leads to a decrease in firms' employment and size and to a greater probability of exit, but the effects are concentrated on firms deriving greater value added from labor within their industries.
-Second, this exposure to liquidity risk stems from exposure to high-skill workers' compensation: the shock disproportionately affects productive firms with a high-skilled specialized labor force that requires greater investment in on-the-job training.
-Third, given labor costs exposure, productivity does not attenuate the effects of credit shocks.
-Our findings suggest that labor rigidities are an important driver of the lack of productivity-enhancing reallocation throughout financial crises.
+Using administrative data on workers, firms and banks in Portugal, we establish three results.
+First, a short-term credit supply shock leads to a decrease in firms' employment and a greater probability of exit, but effects are concentrated in firms deriving greater value added from labor.
+Second, the shock disproportionately affects productive firms with a highly-skilled labor force, requiring greater investment in on-the-job training.
+Third, high firm productivity does not attenuate the effects of credit shocks.
+Our findings indicate that labor rigidities hinder productivity-enhancing reallocation throughout financial crises.

 </details>